biggestT/-G-It/NOTES.md

 - *ISIM* Item Specific Information Management
 - *PLM* Product Life Cycle Management
 - *BOL, MOL and EOL* The beginning, middle and end of a product's life
-- *Product Avatar* Product-item-specific software and data that can be store locally with the product itself or be located on one or more remote computers.
+- *Product Avatar* Product-item-specific software and data that can be stored locally with the product itself or be located on one or more remote computers.
 - *GUPI* Globally Unique Product Identifier.
 The minimal information included in the product avatar.
 Sufficient information for retrieving the Internet address(es) where the remote parts of the avatar is located.
 - *EPC* Electronic Product Code
 - *PLIM* Product Lifetime Information Management